pablosnt/rekono/README.md

 - Execute pentesting `processes`
 - Execute pentesting `tools`
 - Review `findings` and receive them via `email` or `Telegram` notifications
-- Use `Defect-Dojo` integration to keep the findings synchronized between the platforms
+- Use `Defect-Dojo` integration to import the findings detected by Rekono
 - Execute `tools` and `processes` from `Telegram Bot`
 - `Wordlists` management